Unified Light-Matter Floquet Theory and its Application to Quantum Communication: Experimental and technological implications

 \subsection{Experimental verification}

 The decoherence effect discussed above provides a route to verify the PRFT without measuring photon statistics, which may be a challenging task.
-We explain our approach for the two-mode Jaynes-Cumming model for illustration.
+We explain our approach for the two-mode Rabi model for illustration.
 The key idea is to determine the decoherence effect by purity measurements of the atomic system.
 For this, it is crucial to isolate the quantum-optical decoherence from other decoherence sources.
-To this end, we use that the purity of the system decreases more rapidly for driving fields with smaller intensity fluctuations, i.e, smaller initial photon number variance [see Eq.~\eqref{eq:coherenceTime}].
-For the two-mode Jaynes-Cummings model, this effect can be seen in Fig.~\eqref{fig:PurityAnalysis.png}(b).
-To isolate the quantum-optical decoherence, we vary the amplitudes of the coherent states $\alpha_k$ and the light-matter interactions $\tilde g_k$ such that the effective parameters $g_k =\tilde g_k \alpha_k$ remain constant.
+We achieve this by varying the amplitudes of the coherent states $\alpha_k$ and the light-matter interactions $\tilde g_k$ such that the effective parameters $g_k =\tilde g_k \alpha_k$ remain constant.
 In doing so, the spin system experience the same semiclassical driving fields [see Eq.~\eqref{eq:generalizedHamiltonianMMJCmodel}] and, thus, is subject to the same decoherence sources other than the quantum-optical decoherence.
-As for a coherent driving field $ \sigma_k \propto \alpha_k \propto P(\omega_k)^{1/2}$, the quantum-optical decoherence dynamics can be accessed by measuring the purity decay for various driving-field power $P(\omega_k) $.
+As for a coherent driving field $ \sigma_k \propto \alpha_k \propto P(\omega_k)^{1/2}$, the quantum-optical decoherence dynamics can be accessed by measuring the purity decay for various driving-field powers $P(\omega_k) $.

-To get an estimate for the coherence time in the optical regime, we evaluate Eq.~\eqref{eq:coherenceTimeOpen} for the two-mode Rabi frequency, where the photonic frequency is assumed to be $\omega =400\,\text{THz}$.
-The quasienergy difference in the denominator in Eq.~\eqref{eq:coherenceTimeOpen} can be approximated by a typical Rabi frequency of atomic systems $\Omega_R = 40\,\text{MHz}$, corresponding to a laser power $P(\omega) = 10\,\mu\text{W}$.
-For these parameters, the quantum-optical coherence time is $t_c =5\,\text{ms}$, which is comparable to the duration of typical cold-atom experiments~\cite{wang2021observation,Wang2022,Viermann2022}, but significantly shorter than quantum information storage times achieved with trapped ions~\cite{harty2014highFidelity}.
+To get an estimate for the coherence time in the optical regime, we evaluate Eq.~\eqref{eq:coherenceTimeOpen} for the two-mode Rabi model, where the photonic frequency is assumed to be $\omega =400\,\text{THz}$.
+The quasienergy difference in the denominator in Eq.~\eqref{eq:coherenceTimeOpen} can be approximated by a typical Rabi frequency of atomic systems $\Omega_{\text{R} } = 40\,\text{MHz}$, generated by a laser with power $P(\omega) = 10\,\mu\text{W}$.
+For these parameters, the quantum-optical coherence time is $t_{\text{c} } =5\,\text{ms}$, which is comparable to the duration of typical cold-atom experiments~\cite{wang2021observation,Wang2022,Viermann2022}, but significantly shorter than quantum information storage times achieved with trapped ions~\cite{harty2014highFidelity}.